ethanYao/SmileLoopScrollView/README.md

     loopView.currentPageTintColor = [UIColor redColor];
 ```
 ##Wishes
-I consider this little framework can't do more things,but it can help us to complete some same view such as loop scroll  or automatic scroll view etc.This version also exist many inconvenient situation when you using it, and I hope you can come up with your idea to make this framework changes the better.Finally,the best wishes for you.
+I consider this little framework can't do more things, but it can help us to complete some same view such as loop scroll  or automatic scroll view etc. This version also exist many inconvenient situation when you using it, and I hope you can come up with your idea to make this framework changes the better.
+Finally, the best wishes for you.